viritin/viritin-sb/README.md

 This project hacks together better project defaults and developer experience for Java developers than what we currently provide out of the box with our official Vaadin starters.
 Aim is to make it easier and faster to use for a developer who don't yet know the quirks of Vaadin.

+This is now a second iteration/version.
+The difference to the first version is that Vaadin dev mode deps are now declared to test scope only.
+Thus, no exclusions in the spring-boot:repackage is needed -> the PoC is much cleaner, simpler and more stable (I could even consider people trying it out in actual projects the need to maintain).
+So essentially implemented in the same manner as Testcontainers support in Spring Boot.

+The downside is that old farts might need to learn bit new things.
+There is now two Spring Boot main methods:

+ * Development mode server is started from a SB app on the test side, or with `mvn spring-boot:test-run`.
+ * The actual SB application will always try to be in production mode.
+Running it will fail if no priming build is done ( `mvn package`).

 Design goals of the project:

- * A Spring Boot app started from IDE or via `mvn spring-boot:run` should automatically end up in development mode.
+ * A Spring Boot app started from IDE or via `mvn spring-boot:test-run` should automatically end up in development mode.
  * `mvn install` creates a deployment ready production artifact.
 Reasoning:
    * This is what experienced Java users expect
    * This is what "cloud native tooling" like buildpacks expect.
 Makes Vaadin easier to use with various "cloud deployments".